 These steps are intended to facilitate and reduce administrative processes for the placement of COVID-19 patients to the most appropriate care settings.

 If our members would like information about specific symptoms they are experiencing or have questions about their personal health, we recommend that they contact their doctor.
 For reliable information about the coronavirus disease (COVID-19), we suggest visiting the CDC website at cdc.gov/coronavirus.

-AmeriHealth New Jersey has expanded coverage of telemedicine services for the duration of New Jersey’s public health emergency.
+AmeriHealth New Jersey has expanded coverage of telemedicine services.
 The change is one of many efforts to encourage social distancing and increase access to care.

-- Providing coverage for any service which may be appropriately delivered via video or telephone through telemedicine (including but not limited to primary care, specialty, ancillary services, behavioral health)
+- Waiving cost-sharing on any in-network telemedicine services which may be appropriately delivered via video or telephone through telemedicine (including but not limited to primary care, specialty, ancillary services, behavioral health3)

 - Waiving prior authorizations on any telemedicine services while the COVID-19 emergency order is in place.
 Providers must notify AmeriHealth New Jersey that the member is receiving services.

 The new expansion of telemedicine complies with recently enacted New Jersey legislation.